Kim Young-sam: Failed presidential run: 1987

-Merged with the ruling party: 1990-92
+Merged with the ruling party: 1990–92

 On January 22, 1990, he merged his Democratic Reunification Party with Roh's ruling Democratic Justice Party to form the Democratic Liberal Party.
-Kim's decision angered many democratic activists who considered him a traitor but he maintained his political base in Busan and Gyeongsang.
-Kim chose to merge with Roh's ruling party in order to become Roh's successor in 1992, which he became the presidential nominee of the ruling Democratic Liberal Party.
+Kim's decision angered many democratic activists and politicians such as future president Roh Moo-hyun, who considered him a traitor, but he maintained his political base in Busan and Gyeongsang Province.
+Kim chose to merge with Roh's ruling party in order to become Roh's successor in 1992, when he became the presidential nominee of the ruling Democratic Liberal Party.

 Presidency (1993–98)

 As the candidate of the governing party, he defeated Kim Dae-jung and businessman Chung Ju-yung, the boss of the chaebol group Hyundai in the 1992 presidential election.
-He was only the fourth civilian to hold the office on a non-interim basis, and the first elected to a full term since 1960.
+He was the first civilian elected to a full term since 1960.

 Reforms

 The Kim Young-sam administration attempted to reform the government and the economy.
 One of the first acts of his government was to start an anti-corruption campaign, which began at the very top, as Kim promised not to use political slush funds.
 The anti-corruption campaign was also part of an attempt to reform the chaebols, the large South Korean conglomerates which dominated the economy.

-Kim's government required government and military officials to publish their financial records and introduced the “real-name” financial transaction system across the country, which made it difficult to open bank accounts under false names, precipitating the resignation of several high-ranking officers and cabinet members.
-This also made it difficult for chaebols to seek government favours by depositing money to politicians and officials under false and anonymous names, drastically curbing such practices.
-He had his two predecessors as president, Chun and Roh, arrested and indicted on charges of corruption and treason for their role in military coups, although they would be pardoned near the end of his term on advice of president-elect Kim Dae-jung.
+Kim's government required government and military officials to publish their financial records and introduced the "real-name" financial transaction system across the country, which made it difficult to open bank accounts under false names, precipitating the resignation of several high-ranking officers and cabinet members.
+This also made it difficult for chaebols to seek government favours by remitting money to politicians and officials under false and anonymous names, drastically curbing such practices.
+He arrested and indicted his two predecessors as president, Chun and Roh, on charges of corruption and treason for their role in military coups, although they would be pardoned near the end of his term on advice of president-elect Kim Dae-jung.
 Kim did not stop there, his administration pursued chaebol bosses who paid these bribes to Chun and Roh, most prominently Lee Kun-hee of Samsung and Kim Woo-choong of Daewoo were prosecuted, although Lee's sentence was suspended and Kim did not serve his sentence.

-Kim also purged politically minded generals of the Hanahoe clique who Chun and Roh hailed from which until that point, had continued to be deeply engaged in policymaking.
+Kim also purged politically minded generals of the Hanahoe clique to which Chun and Roh belonged; until that point, the clique had continued to be deeply engaged in policymaking.
 Thus, Hanahoe was disbanded and the depoliticization of the military began under Kim.

 Kim also granted amnesty to 41,000 political prisoners in March 1993 just after taking office, and removed the criminal convictions of pro-democracy protesters who had been arrested during the Gwangju massacre in the aftermath of the Coup d'état of December Twelfth.

 However, Kim's anti-corruption message was damaged after his son was arrested for bribery and tax evasion related to the Hanbo scandal.